Azure/alz-monitor/docs/wiki/MonitoringAndAlerting.md

 The following policy definition categories will be enabled as part of ALZ deployments for the hubs and landing zones defined by Enterprise Scale:

-- Resource Metrics
+- Resource Metrics; See here for details on which resource metrics are included.
-- Service and Resource Health
+- Service and Resource Health; See here for details on which alerts are included.
-- Activity Logs
+- Activity Logs; See here for details on which alerts are included.

 As this is a work in progress, in the future we may investigate and include: